 The University of Stirling operates on a semester system, each 15 weeks in duration, running from mid-September to December and from mid-February to June.
 Students usually take three courses per semester and may cross-register between departments.
 In most cases, courses consist of large lectures and small seminars or tutorials.
 The course grade is based on essays, tests, exercises, laboratory work and, typically, a final examination at the end of the semester.
 The University provides a wide range of academic offerings.
 Stirling places its emphasis on teaching.
 For this reason you may have more direct access to professors than at other British universities.
 It also means that classroom work is highly valued.
 Nevertheless, students should be prepared for small tutorials and seminars, and in general less academic guidance than is the case in the U.S.

-Clark students who apply by the deadline are guaranteed University accommodations at Stirling, this may include off-campus sights which are just a short bus ride away from the main campus.
+Clark students are encouraged to apply for housing as soon as possible as housing is allocated on a first come, first served basis.
+This may include off-campus sights which are just a short bus ride away from the main campus.
 Students typically live in well-equipped, single-study bedrooms with a shared kitchen, bathroom facilities and common room.
 Students are free to cook for themselves or to make use of the University dining areas, restaurants and pubs.
 For more information please view the Stirling Student Accommodation website.